meghanelizabeth/katacoda-scenarios/dash-slo-workshop/step4.md

 Select 99% over 30 day time window.

 This means that we are setting an SLO to say that 99% of requests to the `add_pump` endpoint must be successful over 30 days.
+You can even use this as your title!

+*Optionally, you can add a description and tag your SLO.*

 Click save!